-Marrakesh isn't a city you just visit: it's a place you live, breathe and feel.
+Marrakech isn't a city you just visit: it's a place you live, breathe and feel.
 It's a colourful hive of nose-twitching spicy scents and vibrant people with so much to offer those willing to experience it.
-The hardest thing is working out what to do in Marrakesh on a short trip, as the list of possibilities is a long and full one.
+The hardest thing is working out what to do in Marrakech on a short trip, as the list of possibilities is a long and full one.

 Ben Youssef Madrasa

 This is one of the most popular attractions for a good reason.
 Founded in the 14th century, this Islamic school housed 900 students across 130 dorms at its peak and was for a period the largest madrasa in North Africa.

 Its carved cedar, colourful geometric mosaics and lattice balconies are magnificent, as is the peaceful courtyard, a wonderful place to draw breath and contemplate your surroundings.

 The 12th-century ramparts stand five meters high and circle 19km around the Medina.
 Built from mud brick, they fortified the town although these days they make a delightful walk or place to watch the world go by.